ismailceylan/restorm/README.md

 ```

 #### Normalizing Pagination Metadata
-Restful APIs can provide various types of pagination metadata depending on the frameworks, libraries and developers.
-The `Page` class normalizes this metadata into a consistent format, but we need to specify which information corresponds to which attribute and distribute them properly.
+Nowadays, RESTful APIs can provide various types of pagination metadata depending on the frameworks, libraries, and who created the API.
+The `Page` class normalizes this metadatas into a consistent format.
+But we need to specify which information corresponds to which attribute and distribute them properly.

 We achieve this by defining a static method called `$pluckPaginations` on our models.
 Restorm invokes this method by passing the body of the response sent by the Restful API and the `Page` instance through the argument tunnel.
 We should then use these objects to ensure the necessary distribution.